nmontana42/Pokedex/README.md

 Project Objectives

-A. Showcase proper use of classes
+A. Showcase proper use of classes, methods, and objects

 B. Utilize SQL Select statements from a manually created DB file